-- What’s your mission, and how does it align with the mission for your broader team and business?
+- What’s your mission, and how does it align with the mission of your broader team and business?

-These answers will serve as a valuable blueprint as you scale your call center team, hire new representatives, and measure your business impact (which we’ll talk about later).
+These answers will serve as a valuable blueprint as you scale your call center team, hire new representatives, and measure your business impact (which we’ll discuss later).

 2. Prioritize your call center staff.

 A company’s customer service is only as good as its customer service staff.
-Therefore, in order to prioritize the customer, your call center must first prioritize your staff.
-Here’s how to do this.
+Therefore, to prioritize the customer, your call center has to prioritize your staff first.

-A high-quality call center team starts with hiring.
-While you can’t always avoid turnover, you can establish a seamless hiring process that makes it easy to add new agents and staff to your team when needed.
-Before we go into that process, let’s review the different types of staff needed to run a successful call center.
+A high-quality call center team should establish a seamless hiring process that makes it easy to add new agents and staff to your team when needed.

-Regardless of position, all call center employees must possess excellent communication skills.
+And regardless of position, all call center employees should possess excellent communication skills.
 They must also be able to retain and explain information about products or services and display exceptional patience and discipline.
 Watch for these skills when recruiting and hiring for your call center.

-👉🏼Consider for 2019: A remote call center team.
-Technology has allowed for more virtual call centers — cloud-based platforms (like HubSpot Service Hub), live messaging tools (like Slack), and other technologies keep employees connected to customers and each other.
-Additionally, remote teams reduce overhead and allow you to employ talented folks from all over the world (who can better serve your customers from all over the world).
+👉🏼Consider for 2022: A remote call center team.
+Technology has allowed for more virtual call centers — cloud-based platforms (like HubSpot Service Hub), live messaging tools, and other technologies keep employees connected to customers and each other.
+Additionally, remote teams reduce overhead and allow you to employ talented folks from all over the world (who can better serve your customers worldwide).
 Of course, this requires greater discipline and self-accountability and can make it harder to build a cohesive team, but we’ll talk more about how to combat this with training and team-building techniques.

 Hiring is critical, but it’s merely half the battle.
 To build the best call center team, you must invest in training, too.
 Working in a call center can be difficult, and turnover can be detrimental to consistent, high-quality service.
 It’s no longer enough to hire good employees; companies must work hard to train and retain them, too.

-Customer service and support training can be a lengthy process, but it’s well worth it to develop and motivate your employees.
+Customer service and support training can be lengthy, but developing and motivating your employees is well worth it.

 - Start training your staff before they start working.
 Upon hiring each new staff member, send along your call center handbook or online training videos so they can be prepared when they walk in the door their first day.

 - Practice with role-playing and fake calls.
-This gives new staff a chance to test their customer service skills and knowledge of your products or services.
+New staff can test their customer service skills and knowledge of your products or services.